RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Integrations/integrations/firebase-integration.md

     "0-0": "`test`",
     "0-1": "Occurs whenever a test event issued through the RevenueCat dashboard.", "1-0": "`initial_purchase`",
-    "1-1": "Occurs whenever a new subscription has been purchased.", "2-0": "`non_renewing_puchase`",
+    "1-1": "Occurs whenever a new subscription has been purchased or a lapsed user has resubscribed.", "2-0": "`non_renewing_puchase`",
     "2-1": "Occurs whenever a customer has made a purchase that will not auto-renew.", "3-0": "`renewal `",
-    "3-1": "Occurs whenever an existing subscription has been renewed.
-This may occur at the end of the current billing period or later if a lapsed user re-subscribes.", "4-0": "`product_change`",
+    "3-1": "Occurs whenever an existing subscription has been renewed.", "4-0": "`product_change`",
     "4-1": "Occurs whenever a subscriber has changed the product of their subscription.", "5-0": "`cancellation`",